4ms/metamodule-docs-website/docs/using_rack.md

 install the 4ms modules into VCV Rack on your computer.

 !!! tip "Notice"
     __Normally, you would install the 4ms modules using the VCV Rack Library.
     However, at this time the 4ms modules are still being processed into the Library.
-So please install manually for now (see below)__
+So please install manually for now (instructions are below).__

 ### How to install manually